 Each of these chapters is represented by a single cask whisky bottled at cask strength, natural colour and without chill filtration.
 So choose your whiskies, pour a dram, and settle down for a good tale.

-There was once a small settlement perched on a sea-cliff in Scotland’s wild southwest corner.
-The four compass points would take you elsewhere – east to the borders, north to the country’s heart,south to glacial lakes and west by boat across the waters but the locals stayed put.
+Once, a small settlement perched on a sea cliff in Scotland’s wild southwest corner.
+The four compass points would take you elsewhere – east to the borders, north to the country’s heart, south to glacial lakes and west by boat across the waters but the locals stayed put.